shahariarr/Mypos/README.md

 # MY POS

-This software is a single use system designed to help business owners manage their businesses efficiently.
+This software is a single user system designed to help business owners manage their businesses efficiently.

 ## Features Overview